Cranial Mobilization I

 - Appropriately plan for the next treatment using the results of your re-evaluation and the response of the patient

-This class is normally a 3-day class and is being condensed into 21 hours.
-There will be a portion of the written materials that will be sent by email prior to the class.
-It is strongly recommended that you familiarize yourself with the slides and cranial anatomy prior to the class.
 The Cranial Mobilization Level I class is recommended as an initial exposure to the manual proprioceptive ‘feel’ of tissue release and will be a requirement for taking successive Cranial Mobilization classes as well as the Visceral Mobilization and Functional Indirect Technique classes.
-A continuing series of more advanced Cranial Mobilization classes will be planned dependent upon the interest of the students.
+A continuing series of more advanced Cranial Mobilization classes will be planned for students.
+This is an excellent opportunity for ongoing training and further development of your palpation skills over time.

 Questions about this class or the series of classes can be directed to Tim Bonack PT, DOMP(C) at: